Collaborative consumption is not a new flower power movement

-The terms “collaborative consumption” – where physical goods are shared among a group of people, rather than individually owned – might seem more reminiscent of flower power than of Gordon Gekko, but the business threats they embody are very real.
+The terms “collaborative consumption” (shared economy) – where physical goods are shared among a group of people, rather than individually owned – might seem more reminiscent of flower power than of Gordon Gekko, but the business threats they embody are very real.

-For companies in a growing number of industries, it’s no longer sufficient if you leverage digital technologies to rationalize and optimize your internal production.
 If your business relies on a model of consumption that is inefficient for your consumers, chances are that there’s already a new sharing economy marketplace that is looking to streamline it for them.

 Rental agencies ask consumers to travel long distances to a centralized hub, stand in line, fill out paperwork, pay only by the day or week, and shell out for insurance, gas, and often mileage charges.
 They give you the keys to whatever generic car happens to be available that day.
-Zipcar, meanwhile, makes it easy to make an online reservation for a specific car parked in your neighborhood.

 Zipcar, founded in 2000, is one of the pioneers of the sharing economy.
 Creating a sense of community of mutual respect and respect for others is critical to this type of business.
 Zipcar has spent a lot of time fine-tuning the parameters that foster its community, such as how it encourages people to keep cars clean and how fees are imposed for returning a car late.
 The company encourages its members (known as Zipsters) to have a spirit of banding together to make the world a better place.